kristopolous/PiggyPack/README.md

  * "Jessica Fridrich holds seven patents for reliable detection of least significant bit steganography". [citation](http://www.reddit.com/r/programming/comments/q75bz/hiding_things_out_in_the_open/c3vfna6)

  * "There was a paper about 10 years ago that looked into the idea raised at the end of the article.
 They crawled the internet and checked images for statistical indications of steganographic techniques, and the only positive hit was an example image used page about steganography.
 I believe it was this one: https://www.citi.umich.edu/techreports/reports/citi-tr-01-11.pdf but I haven't had a chance to read through it." [citation](http://www.reddit.com/r/programming/comments/q75bz/hiding_things_out_in_the_open/c3vdekm).
 Also, see http://www.citi.umich.edu/u/provos/stego/ as [cited here](http://www.reddit.com/r/programming/comments/q75bz/hiding_things_out_in_the_open/c3vaw9t)

-The article on the technique itself can be found [here](http://qaa.ath.cx/PiggyPack.html).

-## Usage

-Their are two generously commented files:

- * get-payload-from-web.sh - It gets the payloads from the web, starting from youtube and ending as a 3gp file
- * piggyunpack.rb - The code to separate the image from the audio

 ## Related Work